kwan22/consistency/science.md

 ---

   <img src="./media/science/generic_wallbounce.png" width="480"/> <br>
-> Updashing for a wallbounce is approximately a 10px window.
-The faster you are moving, the less time you spend in that window, and the harder it is to hit.
+> The faster you are moving, the less time you spend in a spatial window, and more precise it becomes to act within that spatial window.
 The plot shows the average frame window for hitting a wallbounce as a function of horizontal speed.
-Colored regions indicate nominal values for movement options.
+Colored regions indicate nominal values for typical movement options.

   Normally with a neutral transition super, the updash on this wallbounce in the berry route of 2500m is a 3f window.
 By carefully positioning the rightdash in the previous room, this updash can instead be transformed into a buffer (5f).
 Furthermore, there is a 1-1 correspondence between each of the possible updashes and the rightdashes upon transition (blue bar).
 With dash speed moving at 4 px/frame and 3 possible rightdashes (DashCD frames upon transition), there are thus 4 px/frame x 3 frames = 12 pixels from which the rightdash can be started and the updash is bufferable.
 The pixel window can be converted into a frame window assuming we are walking thru the window: with walking speed at 1.5 px/frame, it's an 8f window to time the rightdash. <br>
   <img src="./media/science/7arb_2500m_dashcd.webp" width="480"/> <img src="./media/science/7arb_2500m_dashcd_labeled.png" width="480"/>